-Immigration status for Lynchburg College is coordinated through the Office of Enrollment Services (1.800.426.8101) and the Office of International Students (Annette Stadtherr, 434.544.8338, firstname.lastname@example.org).
+Immigration status for Lynchburg College is coordinated through the Office of Enrollment Services (1.800.426.8101) and the Office of International Students (Alex Akulli, firstname.lastname@example.org).
 International students are encouraged to begin the process of receiving a student visa well in advance of the projected time of enrollment.

 Please also note that Lynchburg College will need verification that the coursework you have completed at the undergraduate level is equivalent to a bachelor's degree program in the United States.
 For further information on graduate studies for international students, visit the Graduate Studies international students page.

-For information about teacher licensure, call 434.544.8381 to arrange an appointment with Dr. John Walker, program director for the MEd in curriculum and instruction or the College's teacher licensing officer, Dr. Gail Brown, in the School of Education and Human Development or 434.544.8768.
+For information about teacher licensure for persons who already have an undergraduate degree, call Dr. John Walker, program director for the MEd in Curriculum and Instruction Teacher Licensure Program, at 434.544.8032 to arrange an appointment or contact Dr. Gail Brown, LC's teacher licensing officer in the School of Education and Human Development, 434.544.8768.